crystalin/better-voice-typing/README.md

   - Clean Transcription: Enable/disable further refinement of the transcription using a configurable LLM.
   - Silent-Start Timeout: Cancels the recording if no sound is detected within the first few seconds, preventing accidental recordings.
   - Recording Indicator: Customize the on-screen size and position of the recording indicator.
-  - Speech-to-Text: Select your STT provider (OpenAI, Google Cloud) and model (Whisper, GPT-4o, GPT-4o Mini).
+  - Speech-to-Text: Select your STT provider (OpenAI, Google Cloud, OpenAPI/Local) and model (Whisper, GPT-4o, GPT-4o Mini, or custom).
 - Restart: Quickly restart the application, like when it's not responding to the keyboard shortcut.

 ### Tray History